 Looking for a delish diversion to do with the fam-jam?
-Setting up pizza night doesn’t take much effort seeing as you’re able to delegate some of the work, which is a stealthy benefit of the whole family time thing.
-Teens can set up playlists, young kids can wash veggies and set the table, which may even give you time to try your hand at making your homemade pizza dough and tomato sauce—it’s easier than you think!
+Setting up pizza night at home doesn’t take much effort seeing as you’re able to delegate some of the work, which is a stealthy benefit of the whole family time thing.
+Teens can set up playlists, young kids can wash veggies and set the table, which may even give you time to try your hand at making our homemade pizza dough recipe and tomato sauce—it’s easier than you think!

 How everyone can personalize their pizzas